szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 var response = "";
 while (response != 'quit') {
     response = prompt("Search for a book title or make a request by typing 'request': ");
-    if (response == 'request') {
+    // check if the user wants to make a request if (response == 'request') {
         requestedTitle = prompt("What book would you like to request? ");
         libRequests.push(requestedTitle); // add the requested title to the library requests array alert("You have requested the following titles:" + libRequests + "."); // alert the user their requests }
-    else if (response == 'display') {
+    // check if the user wants to display all the titles else if (response == 'display') {
         for (var i = 0; i < bookTitles.length; i++) {
             alert(bookTitles[i]); // display all available book titles }
     }
-    else {
-        var bookIndex = bookTitles.indexOf(response); // check if the book the user entered is in the library if (response != 'quit'){
+    // otherwise, check if the book the user entered is in the library else {
+        var bookIndex = bookTitles.indexOf(response);
+        if (response != 'quit'){
-            if (bookIndex == -1) {
+            // if indexOf returns -1, the book the user entered is not in the library if (bookIndex == -1) {
                 alert("Sorry, we don't have that book.
 You can always request it.");
             }